 Huis ten Bosch

-Huis ten Bosch, in The Hague, is one of state-owned palaces placed at the disposal of the Dutch sovereign.
+Huis ten Bosch, in The Hague, is one of the state-owned palaces placed at the disposal of the Dutch sovereign.
 Having served as a summer residence for much of its royal history, it became the primary residence of the sovereign during the reign of Queen Beatrix.
 A year after her abdication, she left Huis ten Bosch and now resides at Drakensteyn Castle, the home she has privately owned since 1959.
-It has been announced that King Willem-Alexander and Queen Máxima will move to Huis ten Bosch at an appropriate time in the future.
+It is expected that King Willem-Alexander and Queen Máxima will move to Huis ten Bosch eventually.

 Huis ten Bosch was built in 1645 to be a summer residence for the Stadholder Prince Frederik Hendrik of Orange and his wife, Amalia, Countess of Solms-Braunfels.
 The first stone was laid on September 2, 1645 by Queen Elizabeth of Bohemia (born Elizabeth Stuart, daughter of King James VI/I of Scotland and England, and Princess Anne of Denmark).
 Following Frederik Hendrik’s death, his widow turned the palace into a mausoleum in his memory.
 The large central domed room – The Orange Hall – was decorated with artwork dedicated to the life and work of the Prince.
 Following Amalia’s death, the palace passed her daughters and was later sold to Prince William III, a grandson of Frederik Hendrik (and later King of England).
 He continued to use Huis ten Bosch as a summer palace and made many changes to the building as well as the gardens.